emmawalshdev/kaytea_art/README.md

 1. Clone the GitHub Repository

-* Login to GitHub and Navigate to the [project repository](https://github.com/emmahartedev/kaytea_art).
+* Log in to GitHub and Navigate to the [project repository](https://github.com/emmahartedev/kaytea_art).

 * Click 'Code' and in the Clone with HTTPS window, copy the provided repository URL.